Diagonal genus 5 curves, elliptic curves over $\mathbb Q(t)$, and rational diophantine quintuples: Diagonal genus 5 curves

 Since the class of a point on~$Q_{ij}$ is defined over~$K$, so is the class of~$D_{ij}$, and therefore $G$ consists of $K$-rational points.
 If $C(K)$ is non-empty or if $K$ is a number field and $C$ has points over all completions of~$K$, then all the conics have $K$-points, and we can choose the divisors~$D_{ij}$ to be defined over~$K$.

 Now assume that $K = \Q$ and that $P_0 \in C(\Q)$.
 Usually the differences of the images under~$\pi_i$ of the points in the orbit of~$P_0$ under~$A$ will generate a group of rank~$1$ (changing two signs of~$u_j$ with $j \neq i$ corresponds to adding a $2$-torsion point, but changing one sign and taking the difference with~$\pi_i(P_0)$ will usually give a point of infinite order).
 So the rank of each~$E_i(\Q)$ will be positive, and the rank of~$J(\Q)$ will be at least~$5$; in particular, standard Chabauty techniques are not applicable, since no factor of~$J$ will have rank strictly less than its dimension.
 The purpose of the following is to describe an approach that can possibly succeed in determining~$C(\Q)$.
 It is based on covering collections and `Elliptic Curve Chabauty'~\cite{Bruin2003}.
 For general information on approaches for determining the set of rational points on a curve, see also the survey~\cite{Stoll2011}.
-In the case at hand, what we do follows the ideas underlying recent work by Gonz\'alez-Jim\'enez~\cite{GJ2015}, but we introduce some simplifications and improvements.
+In the case at hand, what we do follows the ideas underlying recent work by Gonz\'alez-Jim\'enez and Xarles~\cites{GJX2014,GJ2015}; here we provide a more conceptual geometric framework.

 Since by assumption $P_0$ is a rational point on~$C$, we have rational points $\pi_j(P_0)$ on the curves~$F_j$.
 We then obtain isomorphisms $F_j \stackrel{\simeq}{\to} E_j$ sending $\pi_j(P_0)$ to the origin.
 In the following we will identify $F_j$ and~$E_j$ via this isomorphism.
 Let $\iota \colon C \to J$ denote the embedding sending $P$ to the class of $(P) - (P_0)$; since $P_0$ is rational, $\iota$ is defined over~$\Q$.
 We can then consider the composition~$\delta$ of maps